spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-infrastructure-profile.md

 ---
 sidebar_label: "Create an Infrastructure Profile"
 title: "Create an Infrastructure Profile"
-description: "Understanding the Cluster Profiles Concept and how they make Spectro Cloud powerful"
+description: "Learn how to create an infrastructure profile in Palette."
 hide_table_of_contents: false
 sidebar_position: 10
 tags: ["profiles", "cluster profiles"]
 ---

-Create an Infrastructure profile by adding infrastructure layers (OS, Kubernetes, Network, and Storage).
+Create an infrastructure profile by adding infrastructure layers (OS, Kubernetes, Network, and Storage).

 ## Prerequisites